Maverick is one of the most well-known thermometer brands out there, with a lot of best-selling products for a couple of years.

 Usually, digital food thermometers of this category have an accuracy of +(-)2°F, so it is on the same level as its competitors.

-One thing which makes it more accurate is that you can live the Maverick ET-733 probes connected even when meat is cooking.
+One thing which makes it more accurate is that you can leave the Maverick ET-733 hybrid probes connected even when meat is cooking.
 It is durable to high temperatures and the continuous measurement will improve the accuracy a lot.

 Couple of things you should have in mind is the placement of the probes.
 You need to make sure the probe is properly placed inside the center and not on the side or near the bone.
 The location of the probe will directly impact the temperature reading.